Flexity Outlook (Toronto): Automated voice announcement system

-The Flexity Outlook streetcars are the TTC's first low-floor streetcars, and they are accessible for passengers using mobility devices.
-Only one step is needed to board at any door, and an extendable loading ramp for users in wheelchairs, strollers or other mobility devices is located at the second set of doors of the vehicle.
-The passenger can signal the operator to deploy the ramp by pressing the blue wheelchair accessibility button by the inside or outside of this door.

-The ramp has two modes: if the streetcar stop is alongside a curb or raised platform, only a short portion is extended (the operator can open the ramp either from inside the driver booth or from the outside of the vehicle); if only street level is available, the operator will exit the vehicle and a further length of the ramp would extend to allow access at that level.
-According to Greg Ernst, the TTC's chief streetcar engineer, each Flexity streetcar deploys its ramp four times a day on average.

 Bicycle rack

-The Flexity Outlook streetcars have a bicycle rack, which is located inside the vehicles by the third set of doors from the front and can store two standard-sized bicycles.
-The rack also has a pull-out strap to help hold the bicycles in place.
+The Flexity Outlook streetcars have a bicycle rack, which is located inside the vehicles by the third set of doors from the front and can store two standard-sized bicycles arranged parallel to the streetcar itself.
+The rack also has a retractable pull-out strap to help hold one of the bicycles in place.

 Wheel squeal

 The Flexity Outlook streetcars are equipped with an on-board wheel lubrication system to reduce squeal when the streetcars go around sharp curves.
 The TTC is also developing a wheel-mounted noise damping ring to further reduce high-pitch squeal, and hopes to begin prototype testing in the fourth quarter of 2017.
-The TTC is working to install improved lubrication system units at streetcar loops that are activated by the passage of a Flexity vehicle.
+The TTC is working to install improved lubrication system units at streetcar loops that are activated by the passage of a Flexity Outlook vehicle.
 These provide partial solutions to the problem.
 Other factors affecting wheel squeal on Flexity Outlook streetcars are: